raj23manj/springBoot/jokesapp/README.md

         * is called just before the bean is destroyed

     * Bean PostProcessors
-      * Gives us a means to tap into the Spring COntext life cucle and interact with the beans as they are processed
+      * Gives us a means to tap into the Spring COntext life cycle and interact with the beans as they are processed

       * postProcessBeforeInitialization
-        * called before bean initaliztion method
+        * called before bean initialization method

-      * postProcessAfterInitializtion
+      * postProcessAfterInitialization
         * called after bean initialization

     * https://github.com/raj23manj/springBoot/blob/master/di-demo/src/main/java/guru/springframework/didemo/CustomBeanPostProcessor.java